Welcome

 released as a digital download from

-the recording of the piece and having an informal chat and hang with wine and snacks starting
+recording of the piece and having an informal chat and hang with wine and snacks starting around 7PM.

-and it's a bunch of improvisations by a loose collective of musicians called 'non'.
-Ray Evanoff
+it's a bunch of improvisations by a loose collective of musicians called 'non'.
+Ray Evanoff organized the

 website.